openedx/edx-documentation/en_us/video/source/video_course.rst

 Add the edX Video ID to a Video Component
 ************************************************

-This section describes the process that course teams follow in place of the `Step 4.
+This section describes the procedure that course teams follow in place of the `Step 4.
 Create a Video Component`_ section in the *Building and Running an edX Course* guide.
-This section assumes that you are familiar with the process described in the `Developing Your Course`_ chapter.
+This section assumes that you are familiar with the procedures described in the `Developing Your Course`_ chapter.

 You complete these steps in Studio.